jupyter-server/jupyter_server/docs/source/operators/telemetry.rst

 Eventlogging and Telemetry
 ==========================

-The Notebook Server can be configured to record structured events from a running server using Jupyter's `Telemetry System`_.
-The types of events that the Notebook Server emits are defined by `JSON schemas`_ listed below_ emitted as JSON data, defined and validated by the JSON schemas listed below.
+Jupyter Server can be configured to record structured events from a running server using Jupyter's `Telemetry System`_.
+The types of events that Jupyter Server emits are defined by `JSON schemas`_ listed below_ emitted as JSON data, defined and validated by the JSON schemas listed below.

 .. _logging: https://docs.python.org/3/library/logging.html